MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-additional-r-packages-on-sql-server.md

 If you have already enabled package management on the instance, you can install new R packages from a remote R client, using RevoScaleR functions for package management.

-Before you do so, ensure that these conditions are met:
+1. Before you start, ensure that these conditions are met:

     + The R client has the latest version of RevoScale.
 Pre-release versions did not include some package management functions.
     + Package management has been enabled on the instance and on the database.
     + You have permission to one of the database management roles.

-1. List the packages you want to install in a string variable.
+2. List the packages you want to install in a string variable.

     ```R
     packageList <- c("e1071")

-2. Define a connection string to the instance and database where package management is enabled, and use the connection string to create a SQL Server compute context.
+3. Define a connection string to the instance and database where package management is enabled, and use the connection string to create a SQL Server compute context.

     ```R
     sqlcc <- RxInSqlServer(connectionString = myConnString, shareDir = sqlShareDir, wait = sqlWait, consoleOutput = sqlConsoleOutput)
     ```

-3. Call `rxInstallPackages` and pass the compute context and the string variable containing the package names.
+4. Call `rxInstallPackages` and pass the compute context and the string variable containing the package names.

     ```R
     rxInstallPackages(pkgs = packageList, verbose = TRUE, computeContext = sqlcc)